 The US prefers to send out phishing scams, website spoofing, and ransomware.
 In Turkey, banks and industry are the main targets.

 Meanwhile, in Russia, hackers tend to target banks in the U.S. and Europe.
 Since the 20th century, Russia’s education system has encouraged the pursuit of scientific knowledge and curiosity in its students, which has had the side effect of fostering cybercriminals.

 How long do cyber attacks take to detect?

-Once detected, an attack often persists for another 69 days on average.
 Companies that can subdue attacks in less time can save hundreds of thousands of dollars in recovery costs.

 What are the best cybersecurity prevention techniques?

 There are several cybersecurity prevention techniques that you can use to help protect your devices and data from cyber threats in 2023.
 Here are a few options:

 Use a VPN (Virtual Private Network): VPN software creates an encrypted connection between your device and the internet, helping to protect your online activity and personal information from being intercepted by hackers.